 - Stir in all the spices and continue to fry for a further minute.
 Stir well to ensure the onions are completely coated with the spices.
 See note 3.2 teaspoons ground cumin, 1 teaspoon ground coriander, 1 teaspoon ground turmeric, ½ teaspoon ground cardamom, 2 teaspoons garam masala, 1 teaspoon dried chili flakes, ¼ teaspoon ground cloves, ¼ teaspoon ground black pepper

 - Add the can of chopped tomatoes, 2 tablespoon of brown sugar and 2 tablespoon red or white wine vinegar.
-Stir well and bring to the boil.14 oz / 400 grams can chopped tomatoes, 2 tablespoon dark brown sugar, 2 tablespoon red or white wine vinegar
+Stir well and bring to the boil.14 ounce / 400 grams can chopped tomatoes, 2 tablespoon dark brown sugar, 2 tablespoon red or white wine vinegar

 - Add 1 cup of yoghurt and 1 cup of coconut milk and stir well.1 cup coconut milk, 1 cup greek or natural thick yoghurt